 American Farmland Trust is the only national organization that takes a holistic approach to agriculture, focusing on the land itself, the agricultural practices used on that land, and the farmers and ranchers who do the work.
 AFT launched the conservation agriculture movement and continues to raise public awareness through our No Farms, No Food message.
 Since our founding in 1980, AFT has helped permanently protect over 6.5 million acres of agricultural lands, advanced environmentally-sound farming practices on millions of additional acres, and supported thousands of farm families.
 Long a pioneering leader, AFT is now riding a new wave of growth, driven by agriculture’s most pressing needs and opportunities.

-The Technical Specialist will help lead AFT’s efforts to provide the most up-to-date information about practices, policies, and programs by which the agricultural sector is a leading industry to combat climate change and build resilient systems that improve farm viability and environmental benefits while improving productivity for food, fiber, and biofuel stocks.
+The Technical Specialist will help lead AFT’s efforts to provide the most up-to-date information about practices, policies, and programs by which the agricultural sector is a leading industry to combat climate change and build resilient agroecosystems.
+Through our research, outreach, and policy work, we will help farmers and ranchers improve farm viability, reduce greenhouse gas emissions, sequester carbon, and enhance environmental benefits while improving productivity for food, fiber, and biofuel stocks.

 Duties & Responsibilities